NVIDIA/aistore/docs/etl.md

 transformer-md5-vspra-node2           1/1     Running   0          1m
 ```

-As expected two more pods are up and running one for each target.
+As expected, two more pods are up and running one for each target.

 > **Note:** ETL containers will be run on the same node as the targets that started them.
 In other words, each ETL container runs close to data and does not generate any extract-transform-load